rohitgadade22-collab/backend-interview-notes/04_architecture/README.md

   -Why private setters?
 # You answer:
   -To protect business invariants.
 Device state should change only through domain behavior methods like ReceiveHeartbeat(), not random external modification.

+Domain Entity vs Database Table
+Simple Explanation
+A domain entity represents business behavior, not just stored data.
+It contains rules and actions that protect system correctness.

+Example
+Device status should not be manually set.
+It must be calculated from last heartbeat time.
+So instead of storing IsOffline column, we calculate:
+IsOffline = Now - LastHeartbeat > threshold

+Interview Explanation
+In good design, entities encapsulate behavior and protect invariants.
+We don’t allow external layers to directly modify state because it can break business rules.
+Instead, we expose methods like ReceiveHeartbeat().

+Why Private Setters?
+Prevents invalid state changes from outside layers like controllers or repositories.

+Common Mistake
+CRUD model:
+public bool IsOffline { get; set; }
+This allows anyone to mark device online/offline incorrectly.